Skip to main content

 Risk factors

-• Other lifestyle factors that can increase your risk of having breast cancer are not exercising regularly, being overweight, smoking tobacco or vaping products, or drinking excessive alcohol.
+- Other lifestyle factors can increase your breast cancer risk, including not exercising regularly, obesity or being overweight, smoking tobacco or vaping products, or drinking excessive alcohol.

 Next steps